Last Updated on January 25, 2023

 You may wonder how come trampoline is related to wars.
 Yes, that’s true.
-During World War II, United States Navy Flight School adopted the use of trampolines in the training modules of pilots and navigators.
-They did this to allow the trainees for concentrated practice in a spatial orientation which was not possible before.
-This practice allowed the pilots to master necessary turns and flips during the time of necessity and eliminate the fear of heights.
+During World War II, the United States Navy Flight School adopted the use of trampolines in the training modules of pilots and navigators.
+They did this to allow the trainees for concentrated on practice in a spatial orientation which was not possible before.
+This practice allowed the pilots to master necessary turns and flips during a time of necessity and eliminate the fear of heights.
 Additionally, it strengthened their muscles and improved body control greatly.

 Trampolines and Nasa: Space Training

-A young pilot, Scott Carpenter went under the trampoline training during World War II.
+A young pilot, Scott Carpenter went under trampoline training during World War II.
 At the end of the war, he was introduced to Nissen.
 They both were from the navy and had a great bond.
 Together, they helped to introduce the trampoline into space training at NASA.
 Out of great enthusiasm, they formed a game named Spaceball which is referred to as the “best conditioning exercise for space travel”.

 In this game, two people would face off on a three-sided trampoline.
 In the middle, there will be a frame with a hole.
 The competitors will bounce and try to throw the ball through the hole.
 The other one has to stop the ball to stop the component from scoring a point.